 When doing a Transpacific cruise, chances are you will be in the South Pacific.
 You’ll want to see Fiji and Tahiti, and other exotic locations.
 This ocean is turbulent from November through April and is subjected to cyclones frequently.

-If the excitement of crazy storms is not for you, plan ahead and make your Transpacific cruise in May, when good weather is almost a guarantee.
+If the excitement of crazy storms is not for you, plan ahead and make your Transpacific cruise in May, when good weather is almost guaranteed.

 Did you know there is a big difference between the construction of a cruise liner and an ocean liner?
 These differences could be a post all on their own, but suffice it to say those ocean liners are built with streamlined deep v-hulls and generally about 40% more steel in their structure.
 These changes in engineering allow the ocean liner to move faster and be more agile.